-Avenue of Fashion Memories
+The Avenue of Fashion | My Memories

 I had a fantastic childhood in this North West Detroit neighborhood.
 We lived in the University District across 7 Mile Rd. from Sherwood Forest and adjacent to Palmer Woods.
 Our modern 4 bedroom red brick colonial stood on a tree lined street and had a large backyard.
-My elementary school was up the street and around the corner.
+My elementary school was up-the-street and around the corner.
 Palmer Park was a quick bike ride away where we held court on the jungle gym, played tag and soared to great heights on the swing set.
-We also loved ice skating on the pond in winter and playing tennis in the summer.
-I made frequent visits to Kay’s on Livernois near Curtis for penny candy and other goodies.
+We also loved ice skating on the Palmer Park pond in winter and played tennis in the summer.
+I made frequent visits to Kay’s Candy Store on Livernois near Curtis for penny candy and other goodies.
 I bought my first Jackson 5 record at Lee’s Monroe Music on Livernois near 7 Mile Rd.
 My favorite haunt was S. S. Kresge where I got toys and other cool stuff priced within my kid size budget.

 During high school, I searched for the hottest styles at my favorite shops Pickwick Boutique, Inside Out, Paraphernalia, Zana’s Place and Chandler’s Shoes.
 Even though us girls loved mall shopping, the Avenue of Fashion was always our first choice.
 Over the years, my father purchased several cars from Porterfield Wilson Pontiac/GM and a couple came off the showroom floor.
 I got my first car, a Honda Prelude, from the Porterfield Wilson used car lot.

-Over the years, there were many thriving businesses on the Avenue of Fashion including,Detroit Bank and Trust, Porterfield Wilson Pontiac, Sanders, S.S.
-Kresge, Olympic Sporting Goods, B. Siegel Department Store, Belle Jacob’s Department Store, Doubleday Bookstore, Good Houskeeping Appliance Store, Grinnells Music, Sidney Crandall Jewelers, Greenstone Jewelers, Cunningham’s Drug Store, Lee’s Monroe Music, Ranier Bakery, Marty Fuerst Shoes, Hack’s Shoes, Hansel and Gretel Shoes, Learner’s Shoes, Chandler’s Shoes, Raven Gallery, Donald Morris Gallery, LaSalle Distributors, La Bordeaux Restaurant, Skipper’s Table, Ann Sayles Tea Room, Billy’s Delicatessen, Robin Hood Grill, The Little Pancake House, Bakers Keyboard Lounge and later Motown Photography Studio and City School of Detroit.
+Over the decades, there were many thriving businesses on the Avenue of Fashion including,Detroit Bank and Trust, Porterfield Wilson Pontiac, Sanders, S.S.
+Kresge, Olympic Sporting Goods, B. Siegel Department Store, Belle Jacob’s Department Store, Doubleday Bookstore, Good Housekeeping Appliance Store, Grinnell’s Music, Sidney Crandall Jewelers, Greenstone Jewelers, Cunningham’s Drug Store, Lee’s Monroe Music, Ranier Bakery, Marty Fuerst Shoes, Hack’s Shoes, Hansel and Gretel Shoes, Learner’s Shoes, Chandler’s Shoes, Raven Gallery, Donald Morris Gallery, LaSalle Distributors, La Bordeaux Restaurant, Skipper’s Table (later the Alpine Club), Ann Sayles Tea Room, Billy’s Delicatessen, Robin Hood Grill, The Little Pancake House, Bakers Keyboard Lounge and later Motown Photography Studio City School of Detroit.

-It’s wonderful that Hatch Detroit is committed to assisting small business owners in setting up shop within Detroit neighborhood business districts.
+It’s wonderful how Hatch Detroit is committed to assisting small business owners in setting up shop within Detroit neighborhood business districts.
 I long for the day when the Avenue of Fashion reflects its former grandeur.

 Video Update: Check out exciting new business developments here.